#91

 Russell:

 Just to let you know that I appreciate what you have done for me this weekend.
 It was good to see the home and limit switches work.
 What was really good to see, was you working it out in your mind.
 I did replace the GFCI wall outlet after that big lightning bolt and the computer and control box were okay.
 It was an experience watching you with all your expertise.
 Hope to see and talk to you again.
-Thanks, Jimmy P.S. to Nils: There were at least two MM builders, so there will be pictures forthcoming. |

 #106